FlewRr/FlewRr/README.md

 * :tongue: NLP Enthusiast
 * :mortar_board: Somophore from Moscow
 * :bulb: Open to collaborating on projects and innovative ideas.
-* :computer: Currently working on Neural Machine Translation.
+* :computer: Currently working on Neural Machine Translation tasks.